 What is included

-- Meals: 3 meals a day Mondays through Fridays
+- Food: Two meals Mondays through Fridays (Breakfast and Dinner typically)

-- Airport: Pick up from Kotoko International Airport, Accra
+- Airport: Pick up and drop off from Kotoko International Airport, Accra

 What is not included